Woodstock Nursing Error Attorneys

-Seeking Justice for Injured Individuals For Over Two Decades
+Seeking Justice for Injured Individuals For Over 20 Years

 While many people think of medical malpractice as referring only to doctors’ mistakes, this is not the case.
 In fact, other medical professionals and staff, including nurses, nurses’ assistants and even technicians can - and do - commit medical negligence.
 If a nurse's error can be proven as negligent, that nurse can be sued for medical malpractice.

 Some of the finest people in our community are nurses who have chosen a calling of service through medical care.
 Many of us have nurses in our family.
 Nurses are often the ones helping busy doctors remember to do important things.
 It’s hard for us to think of a situation where a nurse might make a mistake resulting in harm to us or a loved one.
 It happens, but it is very rare.
 And when it does, the nurse and their employer, usually a hospital, must be held accountable.